GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 {% Aside %}

-Interest groups stored in the browser can make bids in FLEDGE in-browser auctions, but are not programmatically 'readable'.
-In other words there is no navigator.getAdInterestGroups(), as this would expose cross-site identity.
+Interest groups are stored in the browser and can make bids in FLEDGE in-browser auctions, but aren't programmatically 'readable'.
+In other words there's no `navigator.getAdInterestGroups()`, as this would expose cross-site identity.

 {% endAside %}